Bayou: Heavy metal contamination

 Bayous have experienced trends of land cover loss and conversion to impervious surfaces, of which has been associated with influxes of metals such as aluminum, copper, iron, lead, and zinc.
-Heavy metals in sediments and ultimately the waters of bayous bioaccumulates in organisms to spread their toxins throughout various trophic levels.
-This harms both the health of individuals in that ecosystem as well as the humans who would be ingesting fish and other aquatic organisms with potential metal contamination.
+Heavy metals in sediments and ultimately the waters of bayous bioaccumulate in organisms to spread toxins throughout various trophic levels.
+This harms both the health of individuals in that ecosystem and the humans who ingest the fish and other aquatic organisms with potential metal contamination.
+These metals do not occur suddenly but result from long-term exposure to industrial discharges, stormwater runoff, old infrastructure, and disturbed soils.
+Once these pollutants settle into sediments, they can remain there for a very long time and have the potential to enter the food chain.
+These pollutants are mainly invisible to the naked eye, so the water might appear clean on the surface.
+In many bayous, the slow flow of water increases susceptibility of heavy metal buildup.
+Over time, this affects the entire ecosystem, affecting fish reproduction, plant growth, and the overall balance of the habitat.
+Communities that rely on these waters for fishing or recreation face higher risks when contamination increases.